 If you’ve been a reader on Diamonds N’ Denim for long, you know how strongly I believe that spending cuts are only to be made in areas you don’t mind.
 If you love your $12 specialty coffees, then you should be buying $12 specialty coffees!
 If you don’t care too much about clothing, then there’s no need for you to spend $47 on designer tops.
-Here are some areas of my life that I can make budget cuts, and not feel like I’m missing out.
+Here are 6 painless ways that I save money, and still not feel like I’m missing out on what I love.

 Where I make my Spending Cuts:

 My wardrobe (minus my underwear and coats) costs a whopping $100.
 So far, that $100 has lasted me a full year!
 I have three pairs of jeans and six black tee shirts.
 That’s it.
 If I’m cold, I add a coat.
 I don’t own a pair of shorts.
 I’ve always been like this, because clothes have never been a thing I’ve taken an interest in.
 On top of that, I wear my shirts a few days in a row (I’m inside everyday, so I don’t sweat or get dirty) and I wear my jeans for about a week before washing them.
 When I wash my clothes, I use less detergent than recommended, or I even swap out my detergent for vinegar.
 If my clothes do develop an odor, I toss them in the freezer overnight to fix that.
 According to ING Direct and Capitol One Banks, the Average American spends about $1,800-$4,800 annually, just on clothing.